collapsed-stacks/startups/questions/13271/should-i-include-a-product-description-for-every-product-in-a-business-plan.md

 - tagged: `business-plan`
 - score: 0

-<p>I am writing up a Business Plan, for my own perusal rather than for investment purposes.
-The Business will start off with a focus on providing decorative Storage Boxes.  </p>
+I am writing up a Business Plan, for my own perusal rather than for investment purposes.
+The Business will start off with a focus on providing decorative Storage Boxes.

-<p>Initially, there will be 50 variations in design, size and shape.
-The potential customer will be able to choose from 50 different pieces of Art to be applied to the Storage Box.</p>
+Initially, there will be 50 variations in design, size and shape.
+The potential customer will be able to choose from 50 different pieces of Art to be applied to the Storage Box.

-<p>For the purpose of the Business Plan, should I highlight each and every design (with pictorial examples) or simply reference the fact there will be 50 different designs followed by a breakdown of the available sizes and shapes? </p>
+For the purpose of the Business Plan, should I highlight each and every design (with pictorial examples) or simply reference the fact there will be 50 different designs followed by a breakdown of the available sizes and shapes?

-<p>I know that this could very well be a personal preference, since the Business Plan will only be for my own use.
-That said, it would be good to hear of a 'good practice' or get an idea of what is typically placed in the Product section of a Business Plan, for future reference.</p>
+I know that this could very well be a personal preference, since the Business Plan will only be for my own use.
+That said, it would be good to hear of a 'good practice' or get an idea of what is typically placed in the Product section of a Business Plan, for future reference.

 ## Answer 13273